yo-yo-yo-jbo/macos_key_redefinition/README.md

 My thought was adding arbitrary items to that persistent storage (saved in a `.plist` file by Office, for instance) but those entries are HMAC-signed with a key.
 Long story short - that key is derived by some sort of "master key" saved in the keychain item `com.apple.scopedbookmarksagent.xpc`.
 That item is accessed by an unsandboxed daemon called the "Scoped Bookmarks Agent" that accepts IPC from sandboxed apps and grants them access to files, after checking the HMAC.
-This got me stuck for a while since
+This got me stuck for a while since the ACL for that keychain item does not allow me to view the secret master key: